juntang-zhuang/TorchDiffEqPack/README.md

-PyTorch implementation of ACA and MALI.
-Please see https://jzkay12.github.io/TorchDiffEqPack/ for detailed documentation.
+PyTorch implementation of ACA and MALI, a reverse accurate and memory efficient solver for Neural ODEs, achieving new SOTA results on image classification, continuous generative modeling, and time-series analysis with Neural ODEs.
+Please see https://jzkay12.github.io/TorchDiffEqPack/ for detailed documentation and APIs.

 If you find this package helpful, please cite our paper:
 ```